cscannell-inacloud/Microsoft-Teams-Docs/teams/samples.md

 These samples that show you the various capabilities and different ways to implement Microsoft Teams apps:
 * [Getting started sample](https://github.com/OfficeDev/microsoft-teams-sample-get-started).
 This sample shows all the capabilities available in Microsoft Teams app, including bots, tabs, compose extensions, and connectors.
 Source code provided in both C# and Node.js.
+* [Microsoft Teams Graph API sample](https://github.com/OfficeDev/microsoft-teams-sample-graph).
+This sample shows an example of using the new Microsoft Graph API calls to perform such tasks as querying teams and channels from a webservice running outside of Microsoft Teams.
 * [Simple List tab sample](https://github.com/OfficeDev/microsoft-teams-sample-todo).
 This Node.js sample shows how easy it is to convert an existing web app into a tab.

 ## Common prerequisites